RESOCIATIVE MEDICINE

 T’ai Chi

-Yoga (trauma informed)/ Yin
+Yoga (trauma informed)/ e.g Yin

 Books/TEDs/other links of particular relevance to identity/esteem and ANS/emotional stabilisation work:

-ADD/ADHD (high-functioning):
+ADD/ADHD ("high-functioning"):

 Gabor Maté